Updated: Jun 29

-Device Sensors is a biometric behavior analysis based on hundreds of sensor indicators from the device's battery level to its angle and more.
-These indicators help create a profile for each facility that analyzes the device and user behavior of each facility and its compatibility with normal trends measured with real users.
+Device Sensors is a biometric behaviour analysis based on hundreds of sensor indicators from the device's battery level to its angle and more.
+These indicators help create a profile for each facility that analyses the device and user behaviour of each facility and its compatibility with normal trends measured with real users.

 Conversion rates are the percentage of ad impressions that convert to clicks that generate installs and installs from active users.
 Knowing an advertiser's expected conversion rates in advance at any point in the customer experience helps prevent fraud.

 To understand the basics of ad fraud in gaming, we need to first look at why and how advertising is incorporated in gaming:

 Many games allow users to earn virtual money or credits to purchase in-game items.
 Some ad technology vendors who are always on the lookout for an attentive audience, have developed a simple media delivery model that takes advantage of this component.
 Players can easily earn virtual rewards or currency by interacting with paid advertising.

 2. The ability of participants to configure game servers